lersi/Magisk/docs/details.md

 ### Paths in "Magisk tmpfs directory"

 Magisk will mount a `tmpfs` directory to store some temporary data.
-For devices with the `/sbin` folder, it will be chosen as it will also act as an overlay to inject binaries into `PATH`.
-From Android 11 onwards, the `/sbin` folder might not exist, so Magisk will randomly create a folder under `/dev` and use it as the base folder.
+For devices with the `/liorsbin` folder, it will be chosen as it will also act as an overlay to inject binaries into `PATH`.
+From Android 11 onwards, the `/liorsbin` folder might not exist, so Magisk will randomly create a folder under `/dev` and use it as the base folder.

 ```
 # In order to get the current base folder Magisk is using,
-# use the command `magisk --path`.
+# use the command `liorsmagic --path`.
-# Binaries like magisk, magiskinit, and all symlinks to
+# Binaries like liorsmagic, liorsmagicinit, and all symlinks to
 # applets are directly stored in this path.
 This means when
-# this is /sbin, these binaries will be directly in PATH.
+# this is /liorsbin, these binaries will be directly in PATH.
-MAGISKTMP=$(magisk --path)
+LIORSMAGICTMP=$(liorsmagic --path)

 # Magisk internal stuffs
-INTERNALDIR=$MAGISKTMP/.magisk
+INTERNALDIR=$LIORSMAGICTMP/.liorsmagic

 # /data/adb/modules will be bind mounted here.
 # The original folder is not used due to nosuid mount flag.